filecoin-project/testnet-wallaby/README.md

     - ChainID: [**31415**](https://github.com/ethereum-lists/chains/blob/master/_data/chains/eip155-31415.json) (Wallaby's )
     - Currency symbol: tFIL (Test FIL).
   - Create a new account in MetaMask to use with Filecoin.
-  - (optional - the faucet accepts 0x style addresses now) Go to https://explorer.glif.io/ethereum/, and select the account to see its f4 address.
+  - (OPTIONAL - the faucet accepts 0x style addresses now) Go to https://explorer.glif.io/ethereum/, and select the account to see its f4 address.
-  - Use the [faucet](https://wallaby.network/#faucet) to draw funds to your f4 (0x addresses are transated automatically in the backend) or alternatively use `lotus send` to transfer funds to the f4 address.
+  - Use the [faucet](https://wallaby.network/#faucet) to draw funds to your f4 (0x style addresses are translated automatically to f4's in the backend) or alternatively use `lotus send` to transfer funds to the f4 address.
   - Wait until the transaction process, and verify that the funds appear in MetaMask.
-  - Create another new account in MetaMask, obtain its f4 address again.
+  - Create another new account in MetaMask, (optional) obtain its f4 address again.
   - Use MetaMask to send funds from your first account to your second account.
   - **Notes on MM**
     - Note that you may need to increase the gas limit manually because there's something strange going on with gas estimation at the moment.